-At the outset of the course the course manager ensures that course evaluators are elected (or exist) among the students.
+It is the responsibility of the examiner to ensure that each course is evaluated.
+At the outset of the course, evaluators must be identified (elected) among the students.
 The course evaluation is carried out continuously as well as at the end of the course.
-On the completion of the course the course evaluators and course manager discuss the course evaluation and possible improvements.
-The result is reported to, among others, the Associate Dean for Education, the Council for Undergraduate and Master Education, and the Board of Directors of JIBS.
-The course manager shall at the outset of the following course report results and measures taken in the previous course evaluation.
+On the completion of the course the course evaluators and course examiner discuss the course evaluation and possible improvements.
+A summary report is created and archived.
+The reports are followed up by program directors and discussed in program groups and with relevant others (depending on issue e.g. Associate Dean of Education, Associate Dean of faculty, Director of PhD Candidates, Dean and Director of Studies).
+The next time the course runs, students should be informed of any measures taken to improve the course based on the previous course evaluation.